lechgu/thor/README.md

 Structured information associated with a job that guides scheduling, execution, and policy enforcement.

 ### Scheduler
-A control-plane component responsible for matching jobs to compatible nodes and dispatching commands to drones.
+A logical control-plane function responsible for matching jobs to compatible nodes and selecting execution targets.
+The scheduler is implemented as part of the Hive **Orchestrator**.

 ### Control Plane Data Store
 A persistent store maintaining system state, including tenants, nodes, jobs, and related metadata.